InerGH/OS-Project1/README.md

   * Turnaround time
   * CPU utilization
   * Simulated energy consumption
-* Visualize performance and energy metrics using tables or plots.
+* Display results in the terminal.

 ## Concept

 DVFS is a power management method that reduces CPU **voltage** and **frequency** during low computational demand.
-Because CPU power is approximately proportional to `V^2 * f`, reducing these parameters significantly lowers energy use while slightly increasing task completion time.
+Because CPU power is approximately proportional to V^2 * f, reducing these parameters significantly lowers energy use while slightly increasing task completion time.
 In this project, DVFS is simulated by modeling three CPU operating states:

 | State            | Frequency (f) | Voltage (V) | Relative Power |
 | ---------------- | ------------- | ----------- | -------------- |